yanglab-computationalgenomics/SFyNCS/README.md

          --cluster_distance                  INT      Split reads and read pairs within this distance will be clustered together [default: 1000000]
          --min_split_reads                   INT      Minimal number of split reads for a fusion transcript to be identified [default: 1]
          --min_read_pairs                    INT      Minimal number of read pairs for a fusion transcript to be identified [default: 1]
-         --min_total_reads                   INT      Minimal number of total reads for a fusion transcript to be identified [default: 3]
+         --min_total_reads                   INT      Minimal number of total reads (split reads and discordant read pairs combined) for a fusion transcript to be identified [default: 3]
          --overhang_length                   INT      Breakpoint overhang length for TopHat [default: 5] --read_pair_distance                INT      Maximal distance between the TopHat alignment of read pairs and breakpoint [default: 10000]
-         --max_mate_split_read_distance      INT      Maximal distance between alignments if both read 1 and read 2 are split reads [default: 200]
          --motif_searching_length_in_blat    INT      Splice site motifs (GT in the donor, AAG/CAG/TAG in the acceptor) are searched within this window size of breakpoints [default: 5]
-         --length_1_fusion_in_blat           INT      Specify the window of breakpoint flanking sequence for artificial reference [default: 1000000]
+         --outside_length_in_blat            INT      Specify the window of breakpoint flanking sequence for artificial reference [default: 1000000]
-         --length_2_fusion_in_blat           INT      Specify the window of breakpoint flanking sequence for artificial reference [default: 100]
+         --inside_length_in_blat             INT      Specify the window of breakpoint flanking sequence for artificial reference [default: 100]
          --length_for_identity_in_blat       INT      Flanking sequences size of both fusion breakpoints to calculate sequence identity [default: 10]
          --align_percentage_in_blat          FLOAT    Minimal percentage of bases of the whole read that is alignable by Blat for split reads [default: 0.9]
-         --max_split_read_blat_distance      INT      Maximal distance between Blat alignment and breakpoints [default: 5] --max_sequence_identity_in_blat     FLOAT    Maximal sequence identity between flanking sequences of two fusion breakpoints [default: 0.8]
+         --max_split_read_blat_distance      INT      Distance between BLAT and STAR alignments of split reads [default: NA, filter not applied]
+         --max_sequence_identity_in_blat     FLOAT    Maximal sequence identity between flanking sequences of two fusion breakpoints [default: 0.8]
-         --filter_by_canonical_splice_motif  STR      Filter by canonical splice site motif [default: Y] --length_in_sd                      INT      Breakpoint flanking size to calculate standard deviation [default: 100] --sd_cutoff                         FLOAT    Standard deviation cutoff to filter fusions [default: 0.15] --filter_in_the_same_gene           STR      Filter fusions in the same gene [default: Y] --normal_adjacent_distance          INT      Window size to search for breakpoints in normal samples [default: 500] --normal_read_count_cutoff          INT      Filter fusions if numbers of reads (discordant pairs or split reads) in normal samples are equal to or more than the specified value [default: 2]
+         --filter_by_canonical_splice_motif  STR      Filter by canonical splice site motif [default: Y] --length_in_sd                      INT      Breakpoint flanking size to calculate standard deviation [default: 100] --sd_cutoff                         FLOAT    Standard deviation cutoff to filter fusions [default: 0.1] --filter_in_the_same_gene           STR      Filter fusions in the same gene [default: Y] --normal_adjacent_distance          INT      Window size to search for breakpoints in normal samples [default: 10000]
+         --normal_read_count_cutoff          INT      Filter fusions if numbers of reads (discordant pairs or split reads) in normal samples are equal to or more than the specified value [default: 2]
-         --min_distance_plus_minus           INT      Minimal distance allowed between fusion breakpoints if located in the same chromosome and strand is plus (smaller coordinate) minus (larger coordinate) [default: 500000]
+         --deletion_like_distance            INT      Minimal distance allowed between fusion breakpoints for deletion-like fusions [default: 500000]
-         --min_distance_non_plus_minus       INT      Minimal distance allowed between breakpoints if located in the same chromosome and strand is not plus minus [default: 100000]
+         --duplication_like_and_inversion_like_distance       INT      Minimal distance allowed between breakpoints for duplication-like and inversion-like fusions [default: 100000]
    ```

  ### 3. Output